 Swapping in kids, and they're really big kids.
 19 million people among the 35 millions of people living with HIV (Human Immunodeficiency Virus) are unaware of their serology; this is a worrying factor because these people, not knowing about their serology, continue to engage in sex without a condom, which exponentially increases the number of people with HIV (Human Immunodeficiency Virus) worldwide.

-"Life should not depend on access to an HIV (Human Immunodeficiency Virus) test," said UNAIDS Executive Director Michel Sidibé.
+“A life it should not depend on access to an HIV (Human Immunodeficiency Virus) test, 'said UNAIDS executive director Michel Sidibé.